 Call us on 01494 484800

 Helen is a Great Britain age group triathlete.
 She is a former age group World and European Duathlon champion and European Triathlon champion.
-This year Helen was part of the One Day Ahead team which raised £700,000 for Cure Leukaemia by riding the entire route of this year’s Tour de France one day ahead of the pros.
+Last year Helen was part of the One Day Ahead team which raised £700,000 for Cure Leukaemia by riding the entire route of the Tour de France one day ahead of the pros.
 She will be writing a series of blogs for Sportscover Direct where she will share her training tips.
 You can follow her on Twitter via @helengoth.

 In my last blog I shared my top four overseas training locations but why do so many people choose to leave the UK to train abroad?
 Well of course the obvious answer is the warm weather but there are a lot more benefits to training abroad than just decent temperatures.

 So yes, the main benefit of training overseas is the sun.
 Getting up in the morning for training is much easier when you don’t end up getting soaked with rain before you’ve even reached the swimming pool and even riding up hills is a joy when you have the sun on your back.
 However the sun isn’t just a great motivator it also has wider training benefits.

 Cold weather can tighten muscles increasing the risk of injury, especially if you haven’t done a decent warm up.
 In the warm weather muscles are more pliable and the risk of pulling or straining something is reduced.

 During the winter we often see media reports about people suffering from a lack of vitamin D, especially amongst those that do not get enough sunlight, which is a natural source.
 Research has suggested not only that a lack of vitamin D can lead to sporting injuries but that the vitamin can actually improve muscle strength, speed, stamina and reaction time.